 There are three or four great stock market crashes that instantly stick out: The Wall Street Crash of 1929; Black Monday in 1987; the bursting of the dot-com bubble in 2000; and, of course, the most recent stock market crash in 2007/2008.
-I’d add a fourth to that list, which is the bear market during the post WWI recession.
-It’s slightly less well known, but the Dow lost over 40% of its value between the end of WWI and the early 1920s.The great thing about studying crashes and the associated slumps is that they can teach you everything you need to know about value investing and stock market returns.
-Ripping equity bull markets such as the one that we’ve experienced over the last several years are deceptive in that sense.
+I’d add a fourth to that list, which is the early-1920s depression.
+It’s slightly less well known, but the Dow lost over 40% of its value between the end of the First World War and the early 1920s.The great thing about studying crashes and the associated slumps is that they can teach you everything you need to know about value investing and stock market returns.
+Ripping equity bull markets are deceptive in that sense.
 They are where the big returns show up, but not where they are made.

 The Depression Of 1920-1921

-First off, let’s look at the depression of 1920-1921.
-Several factors had come together to create an extremely nasty deflationary recession, but mainly tight monetary policy combined with the surge of veterans from the war into a peacetime labor market (which suppressed wages and sent unemployment skyrocketing).
-The stock market fell somewhere in the region of 50% from its 1919 peak before bottoming in the summer of 1921.
+Let’s start the depression of 1920-1921.
+Several factors came together to create an extremely nasty deflationary recession, but mainly tight monetary policy and a surge of war veterans into a peacetime labor market (which suppressed wages and sent unemployment skyrocketing).
+The stock market fell around 50% from its 1919 peak before bottoming in the summer of 1921.

-Imagine you have just stepped out of a time machine in mid-1921 and then think about all these factors for a moment.
-You would be facing a highly deflationary period, a high rate of unemployment, a pretty uncertain economic outlook and a falling stock market.

-On the face of it that doesn’t sound like the best time to be putting cash into stocks and shares does it?
+Imagine stepping out of of a time machine in mid-1921.
+You would be facing a highly deflationary period, a high rate of unemployment, a very uncertain economic outlook and a falling stock market.
+That doesn’t sound like the best time to be putting cash into stocks now does it?

-With the benefit of hindsight afforded to you by this time machine you could try to set the average investor in 1921 straight.
-Chances are they would be more likely to talk about the negative outlook than accept your reasoned argument that future market returns will not be impaired by the current economic situation.
-In these circumstances, the pain and memory of losing money is enough to keep people out of the markets at precisely the time they should be scaling in.
+With the benefit of hindsight afforded to you by this time machine, you could try to set the average investor in 1921 straight.
+Chances are they wouldn’t want to hear it.
+They would be more likely to talk about the awful outlook than accept your reasoned arguments about future market returns.
+The pain and memory of losing money is enough to keep people out of the markets at precisely the time they should be scaling into them.

-What if they had listened to that advice back in 1921?
+What if they took that advice back in 1921?
 They would have found gems going for pennies by today’s standards.
 Coca-Cola, for example, had a 1921 market capitalization of $10m, yet the company had earnings of over $5m in 1922.
 That’s not a typo.
 Coca-Cola stock was trading for less than 2x forward earnings back in the depths of the 1921 bear market.
 The dividend yield was over 5%.
-Gillette, which is still selling its famous razor blades and shaving products today, was trading at near enough a double-digit dividend yield and around 5x its 1922 earnings.
+Gillette, which is still selling its famous shaving products today, was going for around 5x 1922 earnings.
+Its dividend yield approached the double-digit mark at the time.

-The investing world of the early twentieth century was obviously a lot different than today.
-Even getting your hands on data would have likely meant flipping through a big Moody’s manual compared to the quick internet searches that we are used to.
-The value opportunities available to those who took the time to find them were probably vast; almost unthinkable in today’s markets which are much more efficient at pricing stocks.
+The investing world of the early-20th century was obviously a lot different to today.
+I mean even getting your hands on some data likely meant flipping through a big Moody’s manual.
+Compare that to the quick internet searches we are used to these days.
+However the value opportunities available to those who took the time to find them were probably vast; almost unthinkable in today’s markets which are much more efficient at pricing stocks.

 The point about forward looking market returns is that they tend not to correlate with the current economic climate.
 To use a more recent example just think about the economic havoc that was taking place globally in 2009.
-Stocks went on to rally from the March bottom and close out the year nearly 20% up, despite the very uncertain outlook for the economy.
-What could you have picked up on the cheap in 2009?
+Despite a deeply uncertain outlook for the economy, stocks closed the year 20% above their March lows.
+What could you buy on the cheap in 2009?
 How about Johnson & Johnson trading at 11x prior year earnings?
 Procter & Gamble was trading at a similar multiple of about 11.5x its 2008 earnings.
 Even Coca-Cola was trading at 13x earnings and close to a 4% dividend yield.

-Let’s return to the example of the forgotten depression of 1921.
+Let’s return to the example of the depression of 1921.
 What kind of returns did investors who were smart enough to ride out the crash see?
-As it happens, despite double-digit deflation and mass unemployment, the following seven or so years delivered an economic and stock market boom that would go down in history.
-The Roaring Twenties is remembered not just in economic terms, but as a landmark historical period in cultural and social terms too.
-All of that was born from a nasty deflationary recession at the start of the decade.
+As it happens, and despite double-digit deflation and mass unemployment, the following seven or so years delivered an economic and stock market boom that would go down in history.
+All of it was born from a nasty deflationary recession at the start of the decade.

-As for stocks, the Dow went on to post 25% CAGR gains from the 1921 bottom up to the peak in 1929.
-Coca-Cola, trading for under $20 per-share in 1921, some 50% down on its IPO price and with a forward P/E of 1.6, closed that bull market at about $140 per-share.
-That’s 27% annual returns for the period excluding dividends.
+The Dow went on to post 25% per annum gains from the 1921 bottom to the peak in 1929.
+Coca-Cola traded for under $20 per-share in 1921, equivalent to a 50% drop on its 1919 IPO price.
+The forward P/E at the time was 1.6x annual earnings.
+It went on to close that bull market at around $140 per share.
+Quick math puts that at 27% annual returns excluding dividends.

 Returns From The Wall Street Crash

-The flip-side to looking at the outcomes and returns of investing during the bear market of 1919-1921 is what came right after the bull market of the 1920s: The Wall Street Crash and The Great Depression.
+Obviously we all know what came next: The Wall Street Crash and The Great Depression.
 Having established that most people would have looked at the terrible economic conditions in 1921 and stayed away from investing in the falling stock market, it might be reasonable to assume that when things started to look bright again their outlook changed.

 Let’s say they were so scarred by the last bear market that they waited until the worst possible moment to invest in the stock market again: October 1929.
-If what happened to the economy in 1921 looks bad on paper, then it’s a walk in the park compared to the depression of the 1930s.
-The ultimate bottom of the Dow even breached the lows of 1921, a fact which is exaggerated by the effects of massive deflation.
-We’re talking 90%-plus capital losses from the peak.
+If what happened to the economy in 1921 looks bad on paper, then it was a walk in the park compared to the depression of the 1930s.
+The ultimate bottom of the Dow Jones Industrial Average even breached the lows of 1921.
+We are talking 90%-plus capital losses from the market’s peak.

-Most texts will tell you that anyone who bought at the top of the market in 1929 would have to wait twenty-five years before breaking even.
-What this number ignores though is the effect of reinvesting dividends.
+Most texts will tell you that anyone who bought at the top of the market in 1929 had to wait twenty-five years before breaking even.
+However this number ignore the effect of reinvesting dividends.
 Even someone unlucky enough to have bought into the market in September 1929 would have broke even in about seven years.

 This is absolutely not about market timing either.
-The same exact effect plays out with dollar cost averaging, where investing in periods of high valuation is offset by investments in times of low valuations.
+The same exact effect plays out with dollar cost averaging, where investing in periods of high valuation is offset by investing in times of low valuations.
 The result is that capital losses recover much more quickly than they otherwise would.
-The market could have gone on to fall another 50% from any of the bottoms in 1921, 1932, 1987, 2000 or 2009.
-It still wouldn’t change the fact that increasing exposure to stocks at those moments was the right thing to do.
-In the long run, over 20+ years, those investments would likely show great returns.
-This is why a long-term approach is absolutely paramount, not only in terms of general market outlook but also with the individual holdings.